Resources & Advice

 - Make lots of notes and trip updates for your friends.

 - Drink lots of water.
 I recommend adding some fresh lemon or lime juice to keep you hydrated.
+They are full of natural electrolytes.

 - Leave a place better than you found it.

-- And don't miss the inspirational bicycle quotes.
+- Don’t miss the inspirational bicycle quotes.

 The great grandmother of advice: